I’m enjoying these meditations by Ken Gardiner found here.

 but to find that God had cast him off brought such terror – more than anything we can understand – that he cried out in pain far greater

 “My God, my God, why have you forsaken me?”

 So, he was fully man.
 Yet God as well.
 How essential this should be.

 For if he was not God, we are not saved.
 If he was only man, however wonderful,

 the gap is still not bridged.
 The rope to which we cling –

 within the heart of God.
 No, it must be God himself who reaches down

 to draw us back to him.
 That is why it had to be him there.

 If, to those of his time, the crucifixion was the end of all their hopes, it is the very beginning of ours.

 Jeremy Berg is the founding pastor of MainStreet Covenant Church in Mound, MN, and an ordained minister in the Evangelical Covenant Church (ECC).
-He obtained a Master's degree in Theological Studies from Bethel Seminary (2005), a Bachelor's degree in Biblical Studies from Bethel University (2002), and is currently doing doctoral studies in New Testament at Northern Seminary with Dr. Scot McKnight.
+Jeremy is currently doing doctoral studies in New Testament Context with Dr. Scot McKnight at Northern Seminary (Lombard, IL).
+He obtained a Master's degree in Theological Studies from Bethel Seminary (2005) and a Bachelor's degree in Biblical Studies from Bethel University (2002).
 Most importantly, he's lucky to be married to Kjerstin and the proud daddy of Peter, Isaak and Abigail.